 Is it possible to convert a “traditional” organization into a new model?

 To do it, it is necessary to take a cultural leap.
 The role of technology must no longer be operational.
 It must be at the service of the business and must take up strategic space.
-The IT department, viewed as an area limited to finding a server whenever one is needed, infringes upon this new vision.
+The Tech department, viewed as an area limited to finding a server whenever one is needed, infringes upon this new vision.
 Innovation must be embraced by the team that leads decision-making and discussion.
 Rather than focusing on whether the technology works or does not work, the goal must be finding business opportunities and resorting to the correct methodologies to deliver products and services in a relatively quick manner.
 An important point is that without the support or guidance of top management, transformation is impossible.

 Managing data as raw material for generating value is also necessary.
 The tools to capture, categorize and process information to be delivered to all areas of the company –from marketing to finance and from operations to human resources– contribute to a high level of strategic decision-making.
 Middle-segment companies are often sold at very high prices.
 That is because they have accumulated many years’ worth of analysis data – enough to understand the market and compete in it with ample knowledge to succeed.